-- Thornlie Christian College (“the College”) respects the right to privacy of individuals and the need to protect their confidential information.
+- Providence Christian College (“the College”) respects the right to privacy of individuals and the need to protect their confidential information.

-- The College is committed to acting in accordance with the National Privacy Principles (NPP) contained in the Privacy Act 1998 (Cth) and with this policy.
+- The College is committed to acting in accordance with the Australian Privacy Principles (APP) contained in the Privacy Act 1988 and with this policy.

 - This policy sets out the terms on which the College will collect, store, use and release personal information regarding its students, parents, guardians and third parties.

 - This policy will apply to all information collected by the College about students or their parents and guardians before, during and after their enrolment at the College unless otherwise stated.

 - The College reserves its right to review and update this policy as required to take into account new laws, technologies and the College’s operations and activities.

 Collection and Use of Personal Information